ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 Flashes of a funeral.

-**VO MAC**
-Life doesn't seem to control anything - just not the way that light does.
-The man from the funeral home had a nephew who was slow - he was showing me off wrestling magazines and talked about how life throws the lemons at the champion and the champion always squashes the lemons - I nodded but later have come to think about this quote often - life throwing things at me - what is life?
-Does life have a mind?
-Does life make decisions?
-What does that mean? <br>
-I went on the internet that night and found that quote scattered everywhere.
-But then I realized that I was wrong in the looking.

 # SATURDAY

 ## Scene 1: EXT.
 WINDY SEASIDE ROAD - DAY

 _DALLAS (40s)_ and his son _MAC (10)_ drive along a winding seaside road.
 The rugged coastline stretches beside them, with Atlantic waves crashing against the rocks.
-A storm brews in the distance, dark clouds gathering on the horizon.
+A storm brews in the distance, dark clouds gather on the horizon.

 As they drive the radio is on and the newscaster is almost excited to announce that there is a storm coming and that we are about to enter hurricane season.